-- i) RCVs must be constantly monitored for valve status (open, closed, or partial closed/open), upstream pressure, and downstream pressure. - ii) This special permit does not allow the use of ASVs. - f) Mainline Valve Closure: Closure of the appropriate valves following a pipeline leak or rupture must occur "as soon as practicable" and must not exceed 30 minutes from the "notification of potential rupture" as defined below: - i) "Notification of Potential Rupture" means any of the following events that involve an unintentional or uncontrolled release of a large volume of gas from a transmission pipeline: - A release of gas observed by or reported to SNG (e.g., by its controller(s) in a control room, field operations personnel, nearby pipeline or utility personnel, the public, local responders, or public authorities) that may be representative of an unintentional or uncontrolled release event meeting paragraphs (2) or (3) of this definition; - (2) SNG observes an unanticipated or unplanned pressure loss outside of the pipeline's normal operating pressures, as defined in SNG's written procedures.
-If SNG establishes an unanticipated or unplanned pressure loss threshold that is greater than a 10% pressure loss, occurring within a time interval of 15 minutes or less, SNG must document in its written procedures the need for a greater pressure-change threshold due to pipeline flow dynamics (including the pipeline operating pressure, gas flow rate or volume), that are caused by fluctuations in gas demand, gas receipts, or gas deliveries; or
+- i) RCVs must be constantly monitored for valve status (open, closed, or partial closed/open), upstream pressure, and downstream pressure. - ii) This special permit does not allow the use of ASVs. - f) Mainline Valve Closure: Closure of the appropriate valves following a pipeline leak or rupture must occur "as soon as practicable" and must not exceed 30 minutes from the "notification of potential rupture" as defined below: - i) "Notification of Potential Rupture" means any of the following events that involve an unintentional or uncontrolled release of a large volume of gas from a transmission pipeline: - A release of gas observed by or reported to STT (e.g., by its controller(s) in a control room, field operations personnel, nearby pipeline or utility personnel, the public, local responders, or public authorities) that may be representative of an unintentional or uncontrolled release event meeting paragraphs (2) or (3) of this definition; - (2) STT observes an unanticipated or unplanned pressure loss outside of the pipeline's normal operating pressures, as defined in STT's written procedures.
+If STT establishes an unanticipated or unplanned pressure loss threshold that is greater than a 10% pressure loss, occurring within a time interval of 15 minutes or less, STT must document in its written procedures the need for a greater pressure-change threshold due to pipeline flow dynamics (including the pipeline operating pressure, gas flow rate or

-&lt;sup>52 Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
+&lt;sup>51 Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
 Any gas delivery or receipt station over 5-miles in length that is connected between the isolation valves for a special permit segment must have a RCV or ASV within 5-miles of the pipeline tie-in.
 For gas delivery or receipt pipelines manual shutoff valves can be used for isolation but must be closed within 30-minutes of the pipeline leak or rupture confirmation.
 Check valves cannot be used for pipelines over 8-inch diameter.

-&lt;sup>53 The pipeline valve section location to be closed and isolated (if there should be a rupture) must be confirmed by SNG through Gas Control or other field operations personnel monitoring of the appropriate pipeline pressures, pressure changes, or flow rate changes through a compressor discharge section or by location confirmation from responsible persons.
+&lt;sup>52 The pipeline valve section location to be closed and isolated (if there should be a rupture) must be confirmed by STT through Gas Control or other field operations personnel monitoring of the appropriate pipeline pressures, pressure changes, or flow rate changes through a compressor discharge section or by location confirmation from responsible persons.